University accommodation room offer terms and conditions

-(iv) If you are offered accommodation you must comply at all times with the Residential Rules outlined below and University Rules (together with all other terms and conditions outlined herein).
+(iv) If you are offered accommodation you must comply at all times with the Student Living Code of Conduct and University Rules (together with all other terms and conditions outlined herein).

 We would only take such action and move to terminate your contract if the conduct in question/impact on others was deemed to be sufficiently serious and we did not believe that the matter could otherwise be resolved.

 Such action would only be taken if due procedure had been followed, using either the Disciplinary Code outlined below, or the University’s Disciplinary Procedures for students or our Fitness to Study Policy.